Kenneth McLaren: Personal life

+McLaren was born in 18 October 1860 in Salford, Lancashire.

-In 1898 McLaren married Leila Evelyn Landon.
-Their daughter, Eilean, was born in 1899; Baden-Powell was her godfather.
+In Q4 1898 in Marylebone, McLaren married Leila Evelyn Landon.
+Their daughter, Eileen Leila M., was born in Q4 1899 in Brixworth, Northants; Baden-Powell was her godfather.
 He had been unable to return from India to serve as best man at McLaren's wedding.
-Leila McLaren died in 1904 aged 29 of "disseminated sclerosis".
+Leila McLaren died in Kensington in Q4 1904 aged 29 of "disseminated sclerosis".

-In 1910, McLaren married his wife's former nurse, Ethel Mary Wilson.
+In Q3 1910 in Driffield, Yorkshire, McLaren married his wife's former nurse, Ethel Mary Wilson.
 She was the daughter of a "struggling south Yorkshire farmer" and Baden-Powell, who did not consider her a "lady", advised McLaren against the marriage.
-Although at the time of their wedding Baden-Powell was crossing the Atlantic at the time after a Scouting tour of North America, he had no intention of attending.
-McLaren was not invited to Baden-Powell's own wedding in 1912.
+Although at the time of their wedding Baden-Powell was crossing the Atlantic after a tour of North America, so could not attend, he had no intention of attending.
+McLaren was not invited to Baden-Powell's own very private wedding in 1912.
 Owing to Olave Baden-Powell's jealousy over Baden-Powell's friendships, the two men never met again.

 After retiring from the Army in 1915 due to symptoms of "softening of the brain", McLaren spent the last years of his life confined at Camberwell House Asylum and at a smaller private mental hospital in Hertfordshire.
-Baden-Powell did not attend his funeral, but remained in contact with his goddaughter Eilean, inviting her to stay a few days each month and sending her birthday greetings.
-She married a boatman, they later separated and he went to ply his trade on the Norfolk coast, and had a son; her later life was "wretched" and she drank heavily, dying of cancer in 1957.
+MacLaren died in Camberwell in Q4 1924; Baden-Powell did not attend his funeral but remained in contact with his goddaughter Eilean, inviting her to stay a few days each month and sending her birthday greetings.
+In Q3 1942 in Cockermouth she married Walter Woodford, a boatman, they later separated and he went to ply his trade on the Norfolk coast, and had a son; her later life was "wretched" and she drank heavily, dying of cancer aged 57 in Brixworth in Q3 1957.
 Her son Christopher found "nothing at all connected with his grandfather" in her possession.